 Q: What should I bring with me when I pick up a dog?

-A: Your paperwork, and that’s it!
+A: Nothing!
 We’ll supply a doggy seatbelt for the car ride, leash, harness, poop bags, treats, water bottle, contact information, and anything else you may need for the day.